LamQam/redoxy/README.md

 This project is set up to deploy to GitHub Pages automatically when you push to the `main` branch.

+**Current Status**: Deployment in progress...

+Your site will be available at: [https://lamqam.github.io/redoxy/](https://lamqam.github.io/redoxy/)

 ### Manual Deployment

 1. Build the project: